Collections/Sets in Hibernate can be sorted in 2 ways:

 return diskId;

-public void setDiskId(Integer diskId) {
+}public void setDiskId(Integer diskId) {this.diskId = diskId;

-public String getTitle() {
+}public String getTitle() {

 return title;

-public void setTitle(String title) {
+}public void setTitle(String title) {this.title = title;

-public String getArtist() {
+}public String getArtist() {

 return artist;

-public void setArtist(String artist) {
+}public void setArtist(String artist) {this.artist = artist;

-public Disk getDisk() {
+}public Disk getDisk() {

 return disk;